 We believe that we have satisfactory title to all of our material assets.
 Although title to these properties is subject to customary encumbrances, such as customary interests generally retained in connection with the acquisition of real property, customary royalty interests and contract terms and restrictions, liens for current taxes and other burdens, easements, restrictions and minor encumbrances customary in the oil and natural gas industry, we believe that none of these liens, restrictions, easements, burdens or encumbrances will materially interfere with the use and operation of these properties in the conduct of our business.
 In addition, we believe that we have obtained sufficient right-of-way grants and permits from public authorities and private parties for us to operate our business.
-As discussed below in "-Regulation," in January 2021, the Biden administration issued certain orders limiting the issuance of federal drilling permits and other necessary federal approvals.
-The impact of these federal actions remains unclear, and if the restrictions do not lapse, or other limitations or prohibitions become effective, our oil and natural gas operations on federal lands could be adversely impacted.
+As discussed below in "-Regulation," the Biden administration has issued certain orders and implemented certain policies limiting or delaying the issuance of federal drilling permits and other necessary federal approvals.
+Although some of these restrictions have lapsed at December 31, 2021, the impact of federal actions related to the oil and natural gas industry remains unclear, and should those or other limitations or prohibitions be imposed or continue to be applied, our oil and natural gas operations on federal lands could be adversely impacted.